-Injuring your partner may lead to disqualification based on a majority of judges decision.
+Injuring your partner may lead to disqualification based on a majority of the judge’s decision.
 If you can’t do the technique safely, don’t do it.
 There will be some standard throw mats but that’s not much on a hard gymnasium floor.
 Plan your routine accordingly.

 Demonstration weapons are allowed.

-Award points down to tenth scale only.
+Award points down to the tenth scale only.
 In case of a tie, the center judge will notify the tied competitors and then call them out one at the time until they’ve all gone again.
-Then the judges will all point to the best, second best, and so on as necessary to fulfill the 1st – 3rd place, For Grand Champion form competition, there will be five judges and score keeper will discard highest and lowest score.
+Typically, the judges will all point to the best, second best, and so on as necessary to fulfill the 1st – 3rd place,

 Competitors, how to compete in this event: When your name is called, answer & bow-in just as you would in other division and as your instructor has taught you.
 Walk into the ring to the center judge with your attacker(s) a few steps behind you.
 Introduce yourself to the judges as your instructor has taught you and you’ve done for other rings.
 At that time, tell the judges if you are doing three single attacks/grabs, one attacker and then two attackers, or three attackers at once.
 Either way, you can not exceed two minutes or three attacks/grabs.